theodoragirgis/rebound/docs/boundaryconditions.md

 You might encounter the `reb_ghostbox` structure in various parts of the code, for example in function related to gravity calculation and collision detection.
 It contains the relative position and velocity of a ghostbox.
-If there are no ghostboxed used, then all elements of this structure will be zero.
+If there are no ghostboxes used, then all elements of this structure will be zero.

 ## Shear
 ![Shearing sheet](img/shear.png)